celestiaorg/docs/how-to-guides/arbitrum-full-node.md

 ---
-description: A guide on how to run a full node or validating full node on your Orbit rollup.
+description: A guide on how to run a full node or validate a full node on your Orbit rollup.
 ---

 # Running a full node and/or validator